New Orleans Physical Therapy Programs

 Associate of Applied Science - Physical Therapist Assistant (PTA)

 Delgado's associate program is comprised of two phases that require students take 29 credits of general education courses and complete 43 credits of core PTA courses.
 The PTA-specific part of the program runs three semesters and incorporates clinical training and in-class work.
-The school's PTA program is competitive with a limited enrollment (only 24 students were accepted in 2012-2013) and requires students meet specific criteria in order to be considered for admission.
+The school's PTA program is competitive with a limited enrollment and requires students meet specific criteria in order to be considered for admission.

 Students must complete all general education requirements before they can apply to the program, have a cumulative GPA of at least 2.0 overall and 2.5 in all prerequisite science courses, have completed at least 60 hours of observation or volunteer experience before applying and have obtained a high school diploma or GED equivalent.
 Once admitted, students will take courses in human anatomy and physiology, chemistry, medical terminology, elementary physics and general psychology.